arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 #### Using Arduino IDE

 The Arduino IDE includes a simple example to visualize raw data from the PDM microphone.
-To test it navigate to **File > Examples > PDM > PDMSerialPlotter**.
+To test it, navigate to **File > Examples > PDM > PDMSerialPlotter**.

 ```arduino
 #include <PDM.h>